prem-cre/My-portfolio/README.md

-# 🌟 Geethanjali Rambarika — Personal Portfolio
+# 🌟PREM KUMAR MAHANTY — Personal Portfolio

 This is my personal portfolio website, built with **React** and **Tailwind CSS**, to showcase my skills, projects, achievements, and experience as a **Full Stack Developer** ,**Competitive Programmer** and **AI/ML Developer**